Double Wing Attack: History and general discussion

+During the Edo period (1603-1868) the common joseki for Double Wing Attack consisted of advancing the rook pawn after opening the bishop diagonals, and after exchanging pawns, retreating the rook without capturing the side pawn.
+At the beginning of the Heisei era (1989-2019), the main line became to advance the rook pawns without opening any of the bishop diagonals, and then to retreat the rook after exchanging the pawns.
+However, starting in the second half of the 2010s, it became more frequent to delay the rook pawns exchange, without doing so immediately.

+Traditionally, the two most common positions to which the rook retreated have been R-26 and R-28 (in Black's case), but in recent years, the R-25 variation of Double Attack has also appeared in official tournaments.
+From this point on, several variants are possible, such as Twisting Rook on the left of the board (in the case of Black's R-26 variation), or Climbing Silver or Reclining Silver using the right silver, which require both players to manage a wide range of moves and imagination.
+There is a wide variety of strategies, from quick attacks in which both players make use of their pawns in hand, to slow games in which both players castle their kings.

 Closed bishop diagonal variation

 The initial aim of the Double Wing Attack to threaten each opponent's bishop and to exchange the rook pawns activating the rook.

 From the start of the game, the pawn at the head of each bishop (23 for White, 87 for Black) is undefended.
 By advancing each player's rook pawn (at 83 for White, at 27 for Black), each player aims for their opponent's bishop head.
 Then, the initial strategy involved is to provide the head of the bishop with adequate defense and/or give the bishop an escape route from the advancing pawn.